 - Healthy snacks help maintain your energy levels.

-- Eat snacks from the grains, fruits and vegetables, protein, and dairy groups.
+- Eat snacks from a variety of food groups such as whole grains, fruits and vegetables, protein, and dairy.

-- Limit candy, chips, and treats made from refined grains and sugar.
+- Limit candy, chips, overly processed foods and treats made from refined grains and with added sugar.

-- Healthy snacks that you can carry in your backpack are usually more nutritious than foods in vending machines or at fast food places.
+- Snacks that you can carry in your backpack are usually more nutritious than foods commonly available in vending machines or at fast food places.

 What snacks should I choose?